dingyiyi0226/posat/README.md

 ## Usage

-open the client shell by `./posat`, and run the commands.
+open the client shell and run the commands.

 ```
-./posat
+python posat.py
 ```

 and you will see the interactive shell